vendetta546/WHAC/README.md

 # WHAC
-WHAC is a command-line steganography tool written in pure Python.
+WHAC is a command-line steganography tool written in Python.
 You can use it to hide and encrypt images or text in the least significant bits of pixels in an image.

 # Encryption
 The encryption uses HMAC-SHA256 to authenticate the hidden data.
 Therefore the supplied MAC password is hashed with SHA-256 digest to generate the HMAC-SHA256 key.